jeaye/jeaye.com/jobs/_posts/2017-03-30-okletsplay.md

 end: Present
 ---

-I lead the development of a patented real money e-sports platform for mobile, desktop, console, and web.
+I lead the development of a patented tournament and cash match platform for mobile, desktop, console, and web.
 I help make crucial decisions, facilitate safe conversations, interface with advisors and investors, and wear every engineering hat necessary.

 We're a Clojure shop.